jovemexausto/desafio-entrevista-nodejs/README.md

 After that, you can use the token to access the protected routes.
 The token should be sent in the Authorization header with the Bearer prefix.

+## Swagger
+Head to http://localhost:3000/api to see the Swagger documentation.
+You can also use docs/api-json.json file to import the API documentation to Postman.

 ## Test

 ```bash